top of page

 • Compliance monitoring

-In this model, the embedding into the client’s HR team is such that the RPO consultants share office space with their client “colleagues”, and are fully integrated and assimilated into the client’s HR function.
-As such, they are part of the client company, have company email addresses, and most of the non-HR employees do not even know they are outsourced.
+In this recruitment model, the embedding into the client’s HR team is such that the RPO consultants share office space with their client “colleagues” and are fully integrated and assimilated into the client’s HR function.
+As such, they are part of the client company and have company email addresses - most of the non-HR employees do not even know they are not internal recruiters.
 For all intents and purposes, the recruitment team just happens to be on the payroll of an external partner.
-This means that a large part of the success of this model is dependent on the healthy integration of third-party consultants.
+This means that a large part of the success of this model is dependent on the healthy integration of third-party consultants into the internal recruitment process.

 Evidently, for such a set-up to be viable from a financial and organizational perspective, the contract between the RPO provider should span over a few years.